openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-individual-openpgp-nist-bp-comp.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "PQ/T Composite Schemes for OpenPGP using NIST and Brainpool Domain Parameters"
-abbrev: "TODO - Abbreviation"
+abbrev: "NIST Brainpool PQC"
 category: info

-docname: draft-todo-yourname-protocol-latest
+docname: draft-individual-openpgp-nist-bp-comp
 submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"
 number:
 date: